L-Blondy/tw-colors/README.draft.md

 ## The Gist

-Take your existing colors config, put it in the `createTheme` plugin and give it a name.
+Take your existing colors config, put it in the `createTheme` plugin and give it a name (e.g. `light`)

 *tailwind.config.js*
 ```diff